Dry Eye Treatment

 Typical symptoms include:

-• Consistent burning or tingling sensations in the eyes
+- Consistent burning or gritty sensations in the eyes

-• Eyes that feel itchy or as if they have something in them
+- Eyes that feel as if they have something in them

 What causes dry eye?

-There are many potential causes of dry eye.
+There are many potential causes of dry eye such as:

 How is dry eye diagnosed and treated?

-Through imaging of the meibomian glands, measuring osmolarity of the tear film, and screening for certain conditions, we are able to diagnose and provide treatment for the condition.
+Through observing and imaging of the meibomian glands, assessing the tear film and surface of the eye, and listening carefully to your symptoms, we are able to diagnose and provide treatment for the condition.

 Some of the typical treatments include: